nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 }
 ```

-> Note that the _interface_ is now called `RocketLauncher` while the implementation _class_ is called `RocketLauncherImpl` as is a typical naming convention in Java.
+> :bulb: Note that the _interface_ is now called `RocketLauncher` while the implementation _class_ is called `RocketLauncherImpl` as is a typical naming convention in Java.

 Finally, the `LaunchControl` class is free of any hard dependency.
 It now accepts a loose contract that we in production code can implement with an actual rocket launcher, but in our tests implement through an _Mock_.

 **Do the following:**

-- Open the exercise 5 pom.xml as a project in IntelliJ
+:pencil2: Open the exercise 5 pom.xml as a project in IntelliJ (same procedure as exercise 1).
-- Look through the code
+:pencil2: Look through the code.
-- Apply inversion of control to the `RocketLauncher` and `PreFlightChecks` dependencies inside the `LaunchControl` class.
+:pencil2: Apply inversion of control to the `RocketLauncher` and `PreFlightChecks` dependencies inside the `LaunchControl` class.
-- In `LaunchControlTest.java`, create a `@Before` function where you can create a new instance of `LaunchControl.java`.
+:pencil2: In `LaunchControlTest.java`, create a `@Before` function where you can create a new instance of `LaunchControl.java`.
 Ensure that you can create an instance of `LaunchControl` with dummy implementations and not the real `RocketLauncher` and `PreFlightChecks` classes.

 ## Mocks and stubs